populationgenetics/exercises/Population_structure/ExerciseFst2022.md

-# Exercise on measuring population differentiation and detecting signatures selection using F<sub>ST</sub>
+# Exercise on measuring population differentiation and detecting signatures of selection using F<sub>ST</sub>

 ## Program